 Labour MP Jack Dromey dies aged 73

-Labour MP Jack Dromey died suddenly in his flat in Birmingham on Friday, the shadow minister’s family said.
+Labour MP Jack Dromey died suddenly in his flat in his Birmingham constituency on Friday, the shadow minister’s family said.

-MPs from across the political spectrum paid tribute to the 73-year-old former trade unionist and offered their condolences to his wife, the party grandee Harriet Harman.
+MPs from across the political spectrum paid tribute to the 73-year-old former leading trade unionist and sent their condolences to his wife, the party grandee Harriet Harman.

-The father-of-three, who represented Birmingham Erdington since 2010, was understood to have died from natural causes, having contributed to a Parliament debate as recently as Thursday.
+The father-of-three, who had represented Birmingham Erdington since 2010, is understood to have died from natural causes, having contributed to a Parliament debate as recently as Thursday.

-A statement issued by the Labour Party on behalf of Mr Dromey’s family said: “Jack Dromey MP died suddenly this morning aged 73 in his flat in Erdington.

-“He had been a dedicated Member of Parliament for Birmingham Erdington since 2010.

-Ms Harman, who served as deputy Labour leader between 2007 and 2015, announced last month that she will not run for her Camberwell and Peckham seat in the next general election.

-Labour leader Sir Keir Starmer said: “The proud son of Irish parents, Jack Dromey dedicated his life to standing up for working people through the Labour movement, becoming deputy general secretary of the UK’s largest trade union and then a Labour MP.
+Sir Keir Starmer remembered Mr Dromey, who was the deputy general secretary of the Unite union before becoming an MP, as having “dedicated his life to standing up for working people”.

-“From supporting the strike at the Grunwick film processing laboratory, when he met Harriet, through to being elected to represent Birmingham Erdington in 2010, Jack lived his commitment to social justice every day.
+“From supporting the strike at the Grunwick film processing laboratory, when he met Harriet, through to being elected to represent Birmingham Erdington in 2010, Jack lived his commitment to social justice every day,” the Labour leader said.

 “Jack was recognised for his determination to stand up for his constituents and he was highly respected and warmly regarded across Parliament.

-“My thoughts and those of the whole Labour movement are with Harriet, their children and all those who knew and loved Jack.
+Westminster was stunned by the announcement of Mr Dromey’s death, in a statement issued on behalf of his family.

+“Jack Dromey MP died suddenly this morning aged 73 in his flat in Erdington,” it read.
+“He was a much loved husband, father and grandfather, and he will be greatly missed.”

-On Thursday, Mr Dromey contributed to a Westminster Hall debate on the Afghan citizens resettlement scheme in his role as shadow Home Office minister, to which he was appointed last month.
+On Thursday, Mr Dromey contributed to a Westminster Hall debate on Afghan refugees in his role as a shadow Home Office minister, to which he was appointed last month.

+Born in London in 1948, he had three children with Ms Harman, the former deputy Labour leader who announced last month she will stand down as an MP after the next general election.

 Commons Speaker Sir Lindsay Hoyle said: “We are all in disbelief that the life-force that was Jack Dromey has died – this is another sad day for the House and a bad start to the year.